INHA-Artemis/State_Estimation_Benchmark/README.md

 ## Implementation Notes

 The filters are implemented with NumPy arrays and `numpy.linalg`; no external filtering library is required for execution.
-All runners share the same dataset preparation, evaluation, and visualization flow so results can be compared under the same input conditions.
+All runners share the same dataset preparation, evaluation, and visualization flow so filter outputs can be compared under the same input conditions.

 The current synthetic benchmark is intentionally simple: direct position GNSS with Gaussian or outlier-mixture noise.
 PF is therefore not expected to dominate the clean Gaussian case; its advantage is expected to appear more clearly under non-Gaussian GNSS outliers.